-2 FINANCIAL TRANSACTIONS
+2. FINANCIAL TRANSACTIONS

-The Trustees regularly monitor that core financial transactions of the DC Section are processed promptly and accurately.
-These transactions include the investment of contributions, transfers out, fund switches, and payments out, both to and in respect of members, and are undertaken on the Trustees behalf by the Funds' DC platform provider, L&G, under a policy to administer the Funds' DC assets.
+This section explains how, during the scheme year the Trustees monitored that core financial transactions of the DC Section were processed promptly and accurately.
+Core financial transactions include the investment of contributions, transfers out, fund switches, and payments out, both to and in respect of members.
+These transactions are undertaken on the Trustees behalf by the Funds' DC platform provider, L&G, under a policy to administer the Funds' DC Section.

-The Trustees work closely with the participating employers to help them understand their responsibilities as regards contributions and sharing information about members.
-Staff at the ITB Pension Funds (the Funds Office) are in regular communication with the employers about the detail of their obligations in respect of the DC Section.
-The Funds Office is notified by the participating employers of the various percentage of employer and employee contributions due and perform reconciliations to ensure the correct payments are deducted.

-All contributions deducted from members' pay by the participating employers are paid to L&G by the end of the first week following the end of the calendar month in which they were taken from members' pay.
-This is within the legislative requirement, which is within 22 days of the end of the calendar month in which they were taken from members' pay if it is paid by electronic means (or 19 days in any other case).
-L&G invests the contributions in funds within 24 hours following receipt of contributions, whereas the Pensions Regulator expects contributions to be invested within a maximum of three working days following receipt.
+The Trustees worked closely with the participating employers to help them understand their responsibilities as regards contributions and sharing information about members.
+Staff at the ITB Pension Funds (the Funds Office) were in regular communication with the employers about the detail of their obligations in respect of the DC Section.
+The Funds Office was notified by the participating employers of the various percentages of employer and employee contributions due and performed reconciliations to ensure the correct payments were deducted.
+All contributions deducted from members' pay by the participating employers were paid to L&G by the end of the first week following the end of the calendar month in which they were taken from members' pay.
+This was well within the legislative requirement.
+L&G invested the contributions in funds within 24 hours following receipt of contributions, well within the period expected by the Pensions Regulator.

-The Trustees review reporting from L&G each quarter, which shows its performance against service level agreements (SLAs) for processing all core financial transactions, including investing contributions promptly on time and within legislative timescales.
-The SLA's are comprehensive and cover the processing of joiner and contribution files, allocating contributions to investments and investment switches, issuing maturity and leaver packs, issuing quotes for events like retirement, ill health and transfers, and customer enquiries.
+The Trustees obtained and reviewed administration reports each quarter.
+The reports showed L&G's performance against service level agreements (SLAs) for processing all core financial transactions.
+The SLAs are comprehensive and cover the processing of joiner and contribution files, allocating contributions to investments, investment switches, issuing maturity and leaver packs, issuing quotes for events like retirement, ill health and transfers, and customer enquiries.

-The Trustees also review the annual AAF 01/06 / ISAE 3402 Assurance Report on Internal Controls issued by L&G Investment Management, which gives independent assurance on the strength of the systems and controls operating within L&G Investment Management, the investment manager of the DC funds.
+The Trustees also reviewed the annual AAF O1/O6 / ISAE 34O2 Assurance Report on Internal Controls issued by L&G Investment Management, which gives independent assurance on the strength of the systems and controls operating within L&G Investment Management, the investment manager of the DC funds.

-Staff at the ITB Pension Funds reconcile L&G's quarterly reports to monthly contribution summaries supplied by the participating employers to monitor whether contributions have been processed accurately.
-Any identified errors are rectified quickly and processes at L&G and the employers are reviewed to prevent further similar errors.
-Contributions to AVC arrangements are monitored in the same way.
+Staff at the ITB Pension Funds reconciled L&G's quarterly reports to monthly contribution summaries supplied by the participating employers to monitor whether contributions had been processed accurately.
+Any identified errors were rectified quickly and, where necessary, processes at L&G and the employers were reviewed to prevent further similar errors.
+Contributions to the AVC arrangements were monitored in the same way.